dylanlott/vedh/contextlog.md

 Added vue-cookies to solve the user ID issue on the front end.
 This will get around auth for now but we'll need a more reliable way to sign up users and track them.
 We can keep it lite for now though.

+### 20 Jan 2021
+Need to look into best way to handle auth.

 ** TODO **
 - [ ] Add json/encoding hack to the Boardstates logic
 - [ ] Get Game subscription working